sonuf123/Fassos-Insights-Project/README.md

 ## SQL Queries
 For executing the analysis tasks, the following SQL queries can be used:

-Certainly!
-Here's how you can represent the SQL queries in a tabular format using Markdown:

 | SQL Query                   |
 |-----------------------------|